 Canterbury Festival

-Over the last few weeks of October, Canterbury is ready to fling into full swing with the highly anticipated Canterbury Festival.
-Perfectly timed, the jam-packed diary will fill those half term days, with everything from classical music performances to circus acts, captivating theatre to fascinating science.
+Carrying on with the Canterbury celebrations, over the last few weeks of October, Canterbury is ready to fling into full swing with the highly anticipated Canterbury Festival.
+Perfectly timed, the jam-packed diary will fill those half term days, with everything from classical music performances to comedy acts, captivating theatre to fascinating science.
 All in the heart of the historic city, and where better?

 Salute to the 40s

 Travel back in time as you take a Salute to the 40s at the Historic Dockyard Chatham’s highly anticipated annual event.
-On the 14th-15th September, dive into all things 40s – music, classic cars, military vehicles, re-enactments, and jaw-dropping displays.
-Plus, as they celebrate their 40th year since closing their doors as a working dockyard, book in a day and get stuck into their fascinating history.
+On the 20th-21st September, dive into all things 40s – music, classic cars, military vehicles, re-enactments, and jaw-dropping displays.

 Eating autumnal in Thanet

 Feasting on locally grown and produced food is vitally important and as we’ve mentioned, the autumn is pretty special, and that applies to the season's fayre too.
-At the beginning of autumn is the Broadstairs Food Festival which runs 27th-29th September and showcases many local producers and their products – from cheese to internationally inspired cuisine.
-If you’d rather go out and find your own goods, then consider a foraging course with Doctor Forager which involves identifying and collecting natures harvest right on our doorstep.
-Keep an eye on their Instagram page for future dates through September and into October!
+At the beginning of autumn is the Broadstairs Food Festival which runs 3rd-5th October and showcases many local producers and their products – from cheese to internationally inspired cuisine.

 Dreamland

 Vintage rides, great Instagram snaps, roller skating, and more live music events than we could ever hope to list.
 Yes, a visit to Dreamland has got to be on the cards this autumn.
-Whether you fancy taking a spin on the Big Wheel, screaming your way along the Rock 'n' Roller, or bagging yourself tickets to see anything from Nile Rodgers to Jess Glyne, Dreamland is the place to go.
+Whether you fancy taking a spin on the Big Wheel, screaming your way along the Rock 'n' Roller, or bagging yourself tickets to see one of their unmissable performances, Dreamland is the place to go.

 Explore our heritage